zainibeats/TrueFA/README.md

 docker start -ai truefa
 ```

 The application will be available in your terminal.
-Place your QR code images in the `images` directory to scan them.
+Place your QR code images in the `images` directory to scan them

 ### Option 2: Direct Installation